Nagaland Bank Holidays 2023

 No. The second and fourth Saturdays are not included in the above list, as the days are by default declared holidays.

 We keep updating the bank holidays on this page for Nagaland.
-So the 2024 holidays and 2025 holidays will also be posted on this page in their respective years.
+So the Nagaland 2025 holidays will also be posted on this page at the end of 2024.

 Nagaland is a beautiful state in India which was inaugurated on 1st December 1963 as the sixteenth state.
 It is a land of innumerous festivals.